The-Old-Castle-Defense/docs/tutorials/how-to-upgrade-nft.md

 <figure><img src="../.gitbook/assets/nft_for_upgrade.png" alt=""><figcaption></figcaption></figure>

 A confirmation window will appear.
 The cost of raising the level is affected by the current level of the character.
-You can speed up the level increased by spending {{tt}}, more information can be found in the section Game-Fi Elements.
+You can speed up the level increased by spending {tt}, more information can be found in the section Game-Fi Elements.

 {% content-ref url="../game-fi-elements.md" %}